A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Introduction

+In many practical applications, hierarchical logical relationships among families of hypotheses play a central role in determining the testing strategy.
+In such settings, it is often more natural and informative to represent the structure at the \emph{family level} rather than at the level of individual hypotheses.
+Motivated by the superchain framework of \citet{kordzakhia2013superchain}, we consider a \textit{family-based graphical representation}, in which each vertex represents a family of hypotheses.
+Directed edges, together with associated weights, describe how significance levels may be transferred between families following rejections.

+For example, the family-based representation corresponding to the strategy in Figure~\ref{TH3} is shown in Figure~\ref{FM_TH1}(a), where each family $F_i$ ($i=1,2,3$) is represented as a vertex.
+Testing begins with $F_1$ at significance level $\alpha$.
+The next family, $F_2$ (or $F_3$), can be tested only if at least one hypothesis in $F_1$ (or $F_2$) is rejected.
+Significance levels are transferred between families through transition coefficients assigned to edges: when a rejection occurs within a family, a portion of its significance level may be redistributed to subsequent families according to these coefficients.
+Detailed updating rules are provided in Section~3.

+It is important to note that the graphical structure itself does not uniquely determine the gatekeeping strategy.
+In particular, the same graph may correspond to different implementations (e.g., serial or parallel gatekeeping) depending on the choice of within-family testing procedures and the associated error-rate-function bounds.
+Thus, the graph should be interpreted together with these statistical components.
+The representation in Figure~\ref{FM_TH1}(a) is intended to illustrate the hierarchical relationships and a simple forward-propagation mechanism under a specific choice of local procedures.

-To make the example in Figure \ref{FM_TH1} (a) more interesting, consider a specific parallel gatekeeping strategy for which the initial critical values of $F_1, F_2$ and $F_3$ are respectively $4\alpha/5, \alpha/10$ and $\alpha/10$ and except for transferring to $F_2$, $1/5$ of the critical value of $F_1$ can be passed down to $F_3$ if at least one hypothesis is rejected in $F_1$.
-Figure \ref{FM_TH1} (b) illustrates the family-based graph of this parallel gatekeep strategy.
-As seen from Figure \ref{FM_TH1} (b), even when there is no rejections in $F_1$, the subsequent $F_2$ and $F_3$ can still be tested at their local critical values.
+To further demonstrate the flexibility of this framework, consider a parallel gatekeeping strategy in which the initial significance levels allocated to $F_1$, $F_2$, and $F_3$ are $4\alpha/5$, $\alpha/10$, and $\alpha/10$, respectively.
+In addition, $1/5$ of the significance level from $F_1$ may be transferred to $F_3$ if at least one hypothesis in $F_1$ is rejected.
+Figure~\ref{FM_TH1}(b) shows the corresponding family-based graphical representation.
+In this case, the parallel gatekeeping structure is induced by the specification of the local testing procedures and error-rate-function bounds, rather than by the graph alone.
+Even if no rejection occurs in $F_1$, the subsequent families $F_2$ and $F_3$ may still be tested at their allocated local significance levels.